 Setting Up Your Prime Video & Chromecast

-> Before you begin streaming you’ll want to make sure everything is set up properly.
-If you’re new to the Chromecast game, you’ll be happy to know that getting started is simple.
-A proper set up means you won’t run into difficulty when you start casting.
+Before you begin streaming you will want to make sure everything is set up properly.
+If you are new to the Chromecast game, you will be happy to know that getting started is simple.
+A proper setup means you will not run into difficulty when you start casting.

-> To start your Chromecast do this:
+To start your Chromecast do this:

-> Setting up your Prime Video isn’t difficult but you will need a subscription to Amazon Prime.
-If you’re using a mobile device simply download the Amazon Prime Video app for Android or iOS.
-If you’re using a computer go to the Prime video website and sign in.
+Setting up your Prime Video is not difficult but you will need a subscription to Amazon Prime.
+If you are using a mobile device simply download the Amazon Prime Video app for Android or iOS.
+If you are using a computer go to the Prime video website and sign in.

-> How to Troubleshoot If Something Goes Wrong
+How to Troubleshoot If Something Goes Wrong

 First of all, for this to work you need to ensure that your mobile device and your Chromecast device are on the same Wi-Fi network.